 I am excited and hopeful about this year on our little homestead.
 My spring garden is coming along really well.
 I've been going crazy planting things here and there in containers.
 Today I planted onion sets.
 I have never had onions do very well for me due to the high clay content of our soil.
 I figured since I am planting so many other containers this year I might give onions a try again.
+Big Lots have the "Topsy Turvey" baskets marked down to $2.50 so I picked up a couple more strawberry growers.
+Today Emily helped me plant everbearing strawberry plants in them.
+We talked about all the different ways we would enjoy the fruits this summer.

 With the wild swings in our weather I have to grab each nice day and spend it outside.
 I've started cleaning the winter mulch off the summer garden bed.
 If I can get another nice day tomorrow I will lay out the beds.

+This is a rough idea of the garden.
+I'm doing more container gardening than I had originally planned.
 It is one thing to grow Real Food, learning how to use them is our project when the weather isn't nice enough to be outside.

 I didn't find it that difficult...though I can't really call the final product ravioli.
 They looked more like pasta pockets.